Net Worth Of Albert Einstein

 Nobel Prize and Subsequent Income Streams

 In 1921, Einstein received the Nobel Prize in Physics, primarily for his explanation of the photoelectric effect.
 This prestigious award brought with it significant financial recognition.
-The Nobel Prize money provided a substantial boost to his finances, and the subsequent fame and recognition led to numerous lectures, appearances, and opportunities.
+That said, the Nobel Prize money provided a substantial boost to his finances, and the subsequent fame and recognition led to numerous lectures, appearances, and opportunities.
 He used his newly found prominence to advocate for various causes, including peace and human rights.

 Emigration to the United States and Institute for Advanced Study